GreenBlackSky/Client_server_test/README.md

 Although, these components are quite naive, they are designed to be replaceble.
 Query-handling in ClientHandler can be improved by using Celery.
 JSON as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.

+## Path of request
+User asks client app to do something via UI. `TUI` in this case. `TUI` triggers some methods in `ClientCore` mechanism directly, or generates `Request` object and passes in to `ClientCore`. `ClientCore` passes request to `ServerHandler`. `ServerHandler` passes it to server app using network.
+In server app `ClientHandler` gets the request.
+It has its own instance of `ServerCore._Handler`.
+Though `ServerCore` contains all server logic inside itself, it generates handlers to deal with multile clients simulteniously. `_Handler` process the request, using `ServerCore` methods and data bases.
+It generates `Responce`, which contains result of request execution.
+Then `Responce` makes the same way backwards to User.